-Home Office Gender Discrimination Class Action -

-Edward Jones and JFC were named as defendants in a lawsuit brought by a former employee (Zigler v.
+Home Office Gender Discrimination Class Action -Edward Jones and JFC were named as defendants in a lawsuit brought by a former employee (Zigler v.
 Edward D. Jones & Co., L.P. et al.) in the Northern District of Illinois.
-The initial complaint filed on September 1, 2022 alleged putative class and collective claims under the Equal Pay Act of 1963, Title VII of the Civil Rights Act of 1964 and Illinois state laws of gender-based wage discrimination against a subset of female home office associates whom the plaintiff described as "home office financial advisor[s]."
+The initial complaint filed on September 1, 2022 alleged putative class and collective claims under the Equal Pay Act of 1963 ("EPA"), Title VII of the Civil Rights Act of 1964 and Illinois state laws of gender-based wage discrimination against a subset of female home office associates whom the plaintiff described as "home office financial advisor[s]."
 The plaintiff amended the complaint on November 29, 2022, seeking to expand the putative collective and class definitions to include all female home office associates in any role.
 Edward Jones and JFC filed a motion to dismiss the amended complaint on January 6, 2023.
-Edward Jones and JFC deny the allegations and intend to vigorously defend this lawsuit.
+On June 9, 2023, the district court granted in part and denied in part the defendants' motion to dismiss, narrowing the plaintiff's EPA claim and related state-law claim to one of her roles at the company, limiting the plaintiff's Title VII claim and related state-law claim to a disparate treatment theory of liability as opposed to a disparate impact theory, and accepting the plaintiff's agreement to dismiss JFC from the case without prejudice.
+Edward Jones filed its answer to the amended complaint on June 23, 2023.
+Edward Jones denies the allegations and intends to vigorously defend this lawsuit.